mia-platform/documentation/docs/console/console-extensibility/registration.md

 - `contexts` (_required_): declare in which contexts the extension can be activated.
 The selectable values are Company and Project.
 - `description`: provide a brief description of the extension
 - `entry` (_required_): indicate the URL where the iframe will be fetched
 - `extensionType` (_required_): select the type of extension.
-For now, only the iframe type is supported
+For now, only the `iframe` type is supported
 - `permissions`: indicate which permissions users will need to have to see the extension once activated (further details in the [next section](#how-to-restrict-the-extension-usage))
 - `routes` (_required_): provide the menu items that should appear on the sidebar once the extension is activated

 ### How to restrict the extension usage?

-A registered extensions can specifies an array of `permissions` that is used to check if a user can see the active extension in the Console or not.
-In particular, the user must have **at least one of the required permissions in the array**, and the permissions that can be registered on an extension are those of the Console listed in the table of the [Identity and access management page](/development_suite/identity-and-access-management/console-levels-and-permission-management.md#identity-capabilities-inside-console).
+A registered extension can specify an array of `permissions` that is used to check whether or not a user can see the extension in the Console, once activated.
+In particular, the user must have **at least one of the required permissions in the array**.
+You can find the list of allowed permissions to be registered on an extension in the dedicated table inside the [Identity and access management page](../../development_suite/identity-and-access-management/console-levels-and-permission-management.md#identity-capabilities-inside-console).

 ### How to configure correctly the extension menu item?